 On 11 July 2018, the Nantahala Ranger District of the U. S. Forest Service in North Carolina issued their “Draft Decisional Environmental Assessment” for the Southside Project.
-This document shows that the agency wants to move full steam ahead with this controversial project.
-Comments objecting to the Southside Project must be sent by Monday, August 27, 2018.
+This document showed that the agency wants to move full steam ahead with this controversial project.
+Comments objecting to the Southside Project were due by Monday, August 27, 2018.

 Southside Project – Details